robin-rpr/calos/doc/best_practices.rst

      in-kernel file copy between filesystems, but for many kernels it is `not stable
      <https://man7.org/linux/man-pages/man2/copy_file_range.2.html#BUGS>`_, so
-     Charliecloud does not currently attempt it.
+     Clearly does not currently attempt it.

 Installing your own software
 ============================

-This section covers four situations for making software available inside a Charliecloud container:
+This section covers four situations for making software available inside a Clearly container:

   1. Third-party software installed into the image using a package manager.
   2. Third-party software compiled from source into the image.